n123git/YWdata/README.md

 ## Save Editor
 this is an entirely different repo, just wanted to drop it here (give me a star pls XD).
 Find it [here](https://github.com/n123git/YWSaveEditor) :)

+## Notes
+- These store data in folders next to the main `.html` - this is important as opening them without extracting the `zip` (double clicking it on windows instead) can cause it to not have access to these files, breaking the tools.